Vegetable Tian Recipe

 Recipe Ingredients:

-Here’s everything you’ll need to make this French vegetable tian recipe, along with how to prep the ingredients.
+Here’s everything you’ll need to make this French vegetable tian recipe.
 See the recipe card below for the exact quantities.

 Ingredients for Vegetable Tian on marble countertop.